 Rachel is an advisory board member and partner of Essential Growth Properties, a Cincinnati-based private equity real estate company focused on grocery-anchored shopping centers nationwide.

-Previously, Rachel served on the advisory board and was a shareholder of Ravti Corporation, a PropTech company focused on HVAC systems and automation acquired by Building Engines in 2020.
+Previously, Rachel served as advisory board member and shareholder of Ravti Corporation, a PropTech company focused on HVAC systems and automation acquired by Building Engines in 2020.

-Rachel serves on the International Council of Shopping Centers Foundation Board of Directors, the Advisory Board of the University of Florida’s Bergstrom Center for Real Estate, and several other not-for-profit boards.
-She previously served as Chairman of the Urban Land Institute’s Commercial Retail Development Council (Gold).
-Rachel earned a Bachelor of Design, Master of Architecture, and Master of Science in Real Estate from the University of Florida, Gainesville and was a licensed architect for ten years.
+Active in the community, Rachel serves on the board of the International Council of Shopping Centers Foundation and the University of Florida’s Bergstrom Center for Real Estate, with previous board roles including Tampa Bay International School, Great Explorations Children’s Museum, Camp Judaea, and chairman of Urban Land Institute’s Retail Council (Gold).
+She earned a Bachelor of Design, Master of Architecture, and Master of Science in Real Estate from the University of Florida, Gainesville and was a licensed architect for ten years.
+Rachel resides in St. Petersburg, Florida with her husband David and their three sons.